US rugby team stays humble after ’15 Donald Trumps’ quip

 Despite Jones’ early exuberance in Japan, his team was patchy against Tonga, only secured a bonus point in the last three minutes and didn’t provide him with a compelling start to the tournament following a compelling final warmup when England beat Ireland 57-15 and Italy 37-0.

-Instead, England will aim to ramp up its performance against the Americans in Kobe on Thursday, although the four-day turnaround from the game against Tonga threatens to work against the English.
+Instead, England will aim to ramp up its performance against the Americans in Kobe on Thursday, although the English will only have three full days off after the Tonga game and Jones made 10 changes to his starting lineup to manage that quick turnaround.
+Flyhalf George Ford takes over the captaincy from Owen Farrell, who is on the bench.
+Prop Dan Cole comes in to play his 91st test and move level with 2003 World Cup winner Jonny Wilkinson in third on England’s all-time caps list.

-“The recovery process will be massively important and we’ve just got to get on with it,” England scrum coach Neal Hatley said.
+In contrast, while the English were taking on the hefty Tongans up in Hokkaido, the U.S. has been in camp on the southern Japanese island of Okinawa for two weeks preparing for its entrance at the World Cup.

-In contrast, while the English were taking on the hefty Tongans up in Hokkaido, the U.S. has been in camp at a resort on the southern Japanese island of Okinawa for two weeks preparing for its entrance at the World Cup.
+“We know they’ve been down in Okinawa preparing with Marines so they’ll be hardened for battle,” Jones said.

-That also seemed a strange choice, politically, with protests last year in Okinawa over the U.S.’s long-term military presence there, which dates back to World War II.
+The U.S. squad going to Okinawa also seemed a strange choice, politically, with protests there last year over the U.S.’s long-term military presence, which dates back to World War II.
 Still, there’s no indication that the Americans have been anything other than comfortable in Okinawa, with the Japanese hospitality at Asia’s first Rugby World Cup described as excellent by teams.

 Against England, the Eagles may get some help from many of their players having experience of England and English players.
 Four starters — hooker Joe Taufete’e, prop Titi Lamositele, flyhalf AJ MacGinty and center Paul Lasike — play in the English Premiership, as does reserve back Bryce Campbell.
 The U.S. has eight players in its squad attached to English clubs.